 The New Testament is not as disconnected from the Old Testament as some might assume.
-The cohesion is made evident in the writings of the New Testament where authors often reference back to Old Testament scriptures.
+The cohesion is made evident how often the New Testament authors reference Old Testament Scriptures and prophecies.
 Our New Testament Overview video shows the connection between the testaments and how the Bible is a unified story that leads to Jesus.

 Life of Jesus

-The Gospels tell the story of Jesus’ life and how he came to set into motion his version of the Kingdom.
-Jesus set about the world healing, teaching, and rebuking.
-He was the epitome of the Father's heart to a broken people.
+The Gospel accounts tell the story of Jesus’ life and how he came to usher in God's Kingdom.
+Jesus set about healing, teaching, and rebuking, as he embodied God's heart for a hurting world.

 Death of Jesus

 Jesus' death and resurrection are central events to the Christian faith.
-He took the sins of the world unto himself and became the sacrificial lamb in place of a fallen humanity, rose again from the dead, and ascended to the right hand of the Father until his return.
+He took the sins of the world unto himself and became the sacrificial lamb, rose again from the dead, and ascended to the right hand of the Father.

-After his resurrection and before his ascension, Jesus spends some time with his disciples.
-After ascending, he sends his Holy Spirit to a renewed group of his followers.
-The book of Acts retells the work of Jesus' spirit after his ascension and the story of the movement of people he inspired.
+After his resurrection and before his ascension, Jesus spent some time with his disciples.
+After ascending, he sendt his Holy Spirit to a renewed group of his followers.
+The book of Acts tells the work of Jesus' Spirit and the story of the movement of people he inspired.

-John's visions reveal that Jesus has overcome evil by his death and resurrection, and will return one day as the true king of the world.
+John's visions reveal that Jesus has overcome evil by his death and resurrection.
+His revelation confirms that Jesus will return one day as the true King of the world.

 Continue Your Learning Journey